savonet/book/video.md

 - `settings.frame.video.height`: height of videos (in pixels),
 - `settings.frame.video.framerate`: number of images per seconds.

-Most of the time you do not have to touch them.
-Liquidsoap reads the dimensions\index{dimensions}
+When all your files share one format, you do not have to touch them.
-of the first video file it decodes and uses them for the whole stream.
+Liquidsoap reads the dimensions\index{dimensions} of the first video file it decodes and uses them for the whole stream.
 A 1080p file is thus streamed in 1080p, and not downscaled to some other format.
+When your files come in different formats, set the dimensions yourself, otherwise the first file decoded decides for all the others.
 The setting `settings.frame.video.detect_dimensions` controls this behaviour and is enabled by default.
 The logs say so when the stream starts: